 For a swimming experience unlike any other, you can even brave Devil’s Pool.
 This is the island’s very own bathing pool, which was formed amongst the rocks along the edge of the Falls.
 (This is only possible in extreme low water from late September to early January.
 And ideally during the morning tour.)

 Please note that you need to be a strong swimmer if you are doing this early on in the season (ie around September-October time).
 At this time of year, the swim to the pool is not for the faint-hearted!
 Later on it is much easier.
 I did it in late October and didn’t find it scary.
 And I am not a particularly strong swimmer.

 Note: The price mentioned above is for the morning visit to the Livingstone Island.
 And it assumes you are staying on the Zambian side.
-But the lunchtime visit is quite a bit more expensive.
+A $25 conservation fee is also payable in addition to the given price.
+The lunchtime visit is quite a bit more expensive.
 We can also arrange a visit from the Zimbabwe side but this is more expensive.

 If you would like to add a tour of Livingstone Island to your itinerary or dare to swim to the Devil’s Pool, please contact us for a quote.
-Ideally we like to combine it with Victoria Falls accommodation as well.
+Ideally we like to combine it with Victoria Falls accommodation.